Jonty Rhodes: Personal life

 He married Kate McCarthy, a niece of former South African Test cricketer Cuan McCarthy, on 16 April 1994 in Pietermaritzburg.
-The couple have two children: a girl, Danellia, and a boy, Ross.
-The couple has since split.
+The couple have two children: a daughter, Daniella, and a son, Ross.
+The couple's divorce was finalized in 2013, after Rhodes left his wife for photographer Caroline McClelland in 2009.
+He and McClelland were then engaged till he broke off the engagement to marry architect Melanie Wolf in October 2014.

-In 2015, Rhodes' second wife Melanie gave birth to their daughter, India, in Mumbai.
+In April 2015, Rhodes' second wife Melanie (now a yoga teacher) gave birth in Mumbai to their daughter named India.
 The inspiration for her name came from India's rich mix of culture, heritage, and tradition.
-Finding India to be very spiritual and forward-thinking, Rhodes has forged a bond with the country, leading to spiritual awakening within him.
+Rhodes has forged a bond with the country, leading to a spiritual awakening.
 Rhodes has described his special affiliation with the river Ganga, and shared his experience of swimming in the river on social media.
 In 2017, Jonty performed a puja for his daughter at Pejawar mutt at Mumbai.
 A regular visitor to India, Jonty and Melanie's second child Nathan, was born in India in 2017.